 How do I know if I have Chrome Enterprise?

 Launch Google Chrome browser and open the More options menu to check for the notice “Managed by your organization”.
 If you can see Managed by your organization, then you have Chrome Enterprise.

 How much does Chrome for Enterprise cost?

 Chrome Enterprise or Chrome for Business Upgrade is bundled with business capabilities of Chrome OS and Chrome Enterprise Browser, and Chrome devices.
-The Chrome Enterprise costs $50 USD per device per year for upgrade.
+The Chrome Enterprise costs $50 USD per device per year for an upgrade.